 Power Bank – Marbero Portable Power Station

 Rather than worrying about bringing enough batteries with them when camping or what they would do if their baby monitor died suddenly, parents who love to camp with their kids need to invest in a powerful power bank.

-- Has protection features to keep gadgets from power surges, short circuits, and overcharging
+- Comes with various protection features to keep gadgets from power surges, short circuits, and overcharging

 Choosing a receiver that has a belt clip is the best way to ensure that you don’t accidentally set down the monitor and lose it without paying attention.
 These clips make it easy to attach the monitor to your pants or belt, ensuring that you always keep it with you.